Paylines and Percentile Scores: Understanding the Difference

 Money tied up in “outyear commitments”.
 Most NIH grant awards are made for more than 1 year; however, when NIH awards a grant, it pays out one year at a time.
 If you receive a 5-year R01, you typically receive 1 year of funding in the first year and additional installments in each of the remaining 4 years.
 NIH “commits” to paying the additional four years of money; however these funds come out of each subsequent appropriation.

 Funds for new and established programs.
 At any point in time, the Institute commits money to support programs that capitalize on scientific opportunities, build capacity in needed areas of the scientific workforce, and/or catalyze understudied research areas.
-Based on the published “set aside”, funds are held in reserve to support meritorious applications submitted in response to these Funding Opportunity Announcements.
+Based on the published “set aside”, funds are held in reserve to support meritorious applications submitted in response to these Notices of Funding Opportunities.
 It is important to remember that the large Congressionally-supported programs (BRAIN, the AD/ADRD program, HEAL, and the SBIR program) receive funds specifically to support them, and thus do not have any bearing on the NINDS payline.